Aliases for NOD1 Gene

 GeneCards Summary for NOD1 Gene

-NOD1 (Nucleotide-Binding Oligomerization Domain Containing 1) is a Protein Coding gene.
-Diseases associated with NOD1 include progressive relapsing multiple sclerosis and blau syndrome.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+NOD1 (Nucleotide Binding Oligomerization Domain Containing 1) is a Protein Coding gene.
+Diseases associated with NOD1 include Blau Syndrome and Progressive Relapsing Multiple Sclerosis.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and Shigellosis.
 GO annotations related to this gene include protein homodimerization activity and cysteine-type endopeptidase activator activity involved in apoptotic process.
-An important paralog of this gene is NLRX1.
+An important paralog of this gene is CIITA.

 UniProtKB/Swiss-Prot for NOD1 Gene